chamley/notes/Writing/FoDE.md

 -----

 <mark class='green'>
-I think deeper understanding of Section II and, more importantly, experiece trying to design systems will be helpful before referring back to this chapter.
+I think deeper understanding of Section II and, more importantly, experience trying to design systems will be helpful before referring back to this chapter.
 I also think the 'further readings' section at the end of this chapter would be helpful, but I'd really like to get to Section II</mark>
 #referback

-## Chapter 4
+### Chapter 4 - Choosing Technologies Across the Data Engineering Lifecycle

 The author talks about how to decide which *Tools* to adopt.
 Distinction: *Architecture* is the 'what, why, and when' whilst *Tools* are the 'how'.

-Reasons for picking the **wrong** architecture:
+Reasons for picking the **wrong** tools:
 - shiny object syndrome (me haz snoflaek, wbu?)
 - RDD (resume-driven development, I thought this was funny)